The Fundamental Subspaces of Ensemble Kalman Inversion: Analysis of deterministic EKI

 \begin{proposition} Let $\bU_{k:\ell}\in\R^{d\times(\ell-k+1)}$ contain columns $k$ through $\ell$ of $\bU$.
 Define $\bbP = \bU_{1:r}\bU_{1:r}^\top(\fisher)$, $\bbQ = \bU_{r+1:h}\bU_{r+1:h}^\top(\fisher)$, and $\bbN = \bI - \bbP-\bbQ$.
 Then $\bbP$, $\bbQ$, and $\bbN$ are spectral projectors for the residual iteration map $\bbM_i$, i.e., $\bbM_i\bbP=\bbP\bbM_i$ and $\bbP^2 = \bbP$, with similar assertions for $\bbQ$ and $\bbN$. $\bbP$, $\bbQ$, and $\bbN$ are complementary in the sense that $\bbP\bbQ=\bbQ\bbN=\bbP\bbN=\boldsymbol{0}$ and $\bbP+\bbQ+\bbN=\bI$ \end{proposition} \begin{proof} The assertions $\bbP^2=\bbP$ and $\bbQ^2 = \bbQ$ and $\bbP\bbQ=\mathbf{0}$ can be verified from their definitions and the weighted orthonormalization condition $\bU^\top\fisher\bU=\bI_h$, so $\bbP$ and $\bbQ$ are both projectors and $\bbP+\bbQ=\bU\bU^\top\fisher$ is also a projector.
 Then, $\bbN$ is the complementary projector to $\bbP+\bbQ$ with $\Ran(\bbN)=\Ker(\bbP+\bbQ)=\Ker(\bH)$.
 Then,

 so $\bbM_i = \bU_{1:r}(\bI+\bDelta_{1:r}^{(i)})^{-1}\bU_{1:r}^\top\fisher+\bbQ+\bbN$.
 Using this expression for $\bbM_i$ yields

-Similar calculations show that $\bbM_i$ commutes with $\bbQ$ and $\bbN$. \end{proof} The least squares residual can thus be divided into three components associated with the oblique projectors defined in \Cref{prop: det state spec proj}: $\bomega_i^{(j)} = \bbP\bomega_i^{(j)}+\bbQ\bomega_i^{(j)}+\bbN\bomega_i^{(j)}$.
-Next, we will analyze the convergence behavior of these three residual components.
+Similar calculations show that $\bbM_i$ commutes with $\bbQ$ and $\bbN$. \end{proof} The least squares residual can thus be divided into three components lying in complementary subspaces associated with the oblique projectors defined in \Cref{prop: det state spec proj}: $\bomega_i^{(j)} = \bbP\bomega_i^{(j)}+\bbQ\bomega_i^{(j)}+\bbN\bomega_i^{(j)}$.
+In the next section, we will analyze the convergence behavior of these three residual components.